virgili0/Virgilio/serving/purgatorio/fundamentals/statistics-fundamentals/statistics-fundamentals.md

 description: Learn what is the fundamental statistical knowledge you need to have in order to build insightful Data Science projects and build machine learning systems upon them.
 ---

-# What you will learn

-In this guide, you'll learn what is the fundamental statistical knowledge you need to have in order to build insightful Data Science projects and build machine learning systems upon them.

-You'll also learn that not so much is needed to start to apply yourself to real-world data problems!

 # Index
 - [Motivation](#Motivation)
 - [Courses](#Courses)